NewryBenson/Binary-Kiwi-GA/README.md

 - After the run, you can run python GA_Analysis.py --> the version on here now is old and will probably not work with current output, this will be updated the coming days.

-A more detailed description of the code will follow in Brands in prep.:
-"The R136 star cluster dissected with Hubble Space Telescope/STIS.
-  The wind properties of the most massive stars in the core of R136"

-The code contains elements of the Pikaia algorithm of Charbonneau+ 1995, but in the basis is different.
-In practice, exploration is faster when employing a different way of mutation.
-The original method (parameters are decoded in strings) is also implemented, but not tested.